What is business insurance?

 Learn more about personal accident insurance.

-Hiscox can also provide other types of commercial insurance, including legal cover and office contents insurance.
+Hiscox can also provide other types of commercial insurance, including legal protection cover and office and contents insurance.
 Taking out specialist insurance can be a good idea in some fields.
 Find out more about what we cover.

 Why Hiscox Business Insurance?

 Why choose Hiscox?
 Because when things go wrong, we’re the small business insurance experts, experienced in putting things right.
 You work hard to build your business, so we work hard to help you look after it and protect your good name.